Skip to main content

 After completing your 500 hours, you must pass the MBLEx — the Massage & Bodywork Licensing Examination — administered by the Federation of State Massage Therapy Boards (FSMTB).
 The MBLEx is the national licensing exam accepted by Virginia and most other states.
 It covers anatomy, physiology, kinesiology, pathology, ethics, and massage application.

-A quality massage therapy program doesn’t just teach you techniques — it prepares you specifically to pass this exam.
+A quality massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) program doesn’t just teach you techniques — it prepares you specifically to pass this exam.

 License Renewal

-Virginia massage therapy licenses must be renewed every two years.
+Virginia massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) licenses must be renewed every two years.
 Renewal requires completing continuing education hours, keeping your knowledge and skills current throughout your career.

 What to Expect from AVI’s Massage Therapy Program

-AVI Career Training’s Massage Therapy program is built around one clear outcome: preparing you to become a licensed, job-ready massage therapist in Virginia.
+AVI Career Training’s Massage Therapy (NO FINANCIAL AID FOR THIS PROGRAM) program is built around one clear outcome: preparing you to become a licensed, job-ready massage therapist in Virginia.

 Accreditation That Matters